redfordch1/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library for javascript that allows you to write HTML & CSS alongside Javascript with JSX.
+This allows developers to separate their code based on rendered components.

 - [ ] What does it mean to _think_ in react?

+It means to build web-apps as pieces of components put together.

 - [ ] Describe state.

+State stores the information, and tells the code when and how to run.

 - [ ] Describe props.

+Props allow information to be passed around through components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects in react are anything occurring from a component being mounted that's outside the scope of the function's return.

 ## Project Set Up